capjan/CoreLib/Core/Doc/Text.md

 * [Formatters](./Text/Formatters.md) - formats objects the the desired string representation
 * [Generators](./Text/Generators.md) - creates strings for general purpose. e.g. names, passwords, layout placeholder text, ...

+String Extensions
+* [Right](./Text/Right.md) - Creates a new string from the right side of the given String of length n
+* [Left](./Text/Left.md) - Creates a new string from the left side of the given string of length n